You Are Here: Home » Research Funding » Offices & Programs » Office of Training, Career Development and Workforce Diversity »

 Mentoring Experience of the PI: All applicants should describe their experience and track record as a mentor.

-Candidate Statement: As required by the PA, the candidate must provide a signed statement outlining short- and long-term research objectives and career goals.
+Candidate Statement: As required by the PA, the personal statement in the candidate's biosketch must outline short- and long-term research objectives and career goals.
 The candidate must describe how the planned activities are related to or will facilitate achievement of their career goals.
 Candidates are expected to submit career stage-appropriate grant applications during or at the end of the period of support.
 For example, if awarded a total of two years, one of the NINDS Special Terms and Conditions included on the Notice of Grant Award will state that the next budget period support for the supplementee is contingent upon the submission of a competitive National Research Service Award (NRSA) or an equivalent form of fellowship support before the next year funds will be released.
 Thus a candidate's statement should include plans for the development and submission of such applications.

 Transcript Requirements/References/Letters of Support: References/letters of support are optional but may be included in the supplement application